 Greenleaf’s view of all institutions was that all leaders (CEOs, staff, directors, trustees, etc.) should play a significance role in establishing their institution in trust for the greater good of society.

-They lead with a deep committed to both the personal and professional growth of each and every individual within their organization.
-Ensuring staff welfare and well-being is also a big considerations for servant leaders.
+They lead with a deep committed to both the personal and professional growth of each and every individual within their organisation.
+Ensuring staff welfare and well-being is a major consideration for servant leaders.

 Developing and maintaining an effective community is fundamental to servant leadership.
 Servant leaders seek to identify ways in which social and task orientated communities can be built amongst those who work within their organisation.